cvan/blog/2014-04-08-flexsort-using-flexbox-to-sort-search-results.md

----
-layout: post
-title: "Flexsort: Using flexbox to sort search results"
+# Flexsort: Using flexbox to sort search results
-date: 2014-04-08 22:50:02
-categories: css flexbox perf
----

 Most sites that use search allow you to sort by a particular criterion such as price or year.
 When you sort by a particular criterion, most sites either synchronously load a new page or update the DOM right then and there.
-Be sure to read my post on [client-side search](/javascript/search/perf/2014/05/07/offline-search.html).

 With the former approach, you are wasting time and bandwidth: at least one request has to be made for the HTML document, not to mention all the other resources requested on that page.
 You can do better by becoming a true single-paged app, so that you only request new content as needed.